From Dusk till Dawn

-From Dusk till Dawn is a 1996 American horror film directed by Robert Rodriguez and written by Quentin Tarantino from a concept and story by Robert Kurtzman.
-Starring Harvey Keitel, George Clooney, Tarantino, Ernest Liu, and Juliette Lewis, the plot follows a pair of American criminal brothers (Clooney and Tarantino), who take a family as hostages (Keitel, Liu and Lewis) to cross into Mexico, but ultimately find themselves trapped in a saloon, defending against a horde of vampires.
+From Dusk till Dawn is a 1996 American crime action-horror film directed by Robert Rodriguez and written by Quentin Tarantino from a concept and story by Robert Kurtzman.
+Starring Harvey Keitel, George Clooney, Tarantino, Salma Hayek, and Juliette Lewis, the plot follows a pair of American criminal brothers (Clooney and Tarantino) who take a family as hostages to cross into Mexico, but ultimately find themselves trapped in a saloon, defending against an even greater threat.

-From Dusk till Dawn premiered on January 17, 1996, at the Cinerama Dome theater in Hollywood, Los Angeles, and was released on January 19 in the United States.
-It initially received mixed reviews from critics, who described the film as well-made if overly violent.
+From Dusk till Dawn premiered on January 17, 1996, at the Cinerama Dome theater in Hollywood, Los Angeles, and was released by Miramax Films on January 19 in the United States.
+It initially received mixed reviews from critics, who described the film as well made if overly violent.
 After enjoying financial success at the box office, From Dusk till Dawn has since become a cult film and spawned a media franchise of sequel films, a video game, and other media adaptations.

 Plot

 At a Texas roadside liquor store, fugitive bank robber Seth Gecko and his deranged brother Richie kill the clerk and a Texas Ranger and destroy the building.
-Richie nurses a gunshot to his hand as they drive down the highway to a motel and unload a hostage bank teller.
+Richie nurses a gunshot to his hand as they drive down the highway to a motel and unload a hostage bank teller, whose name is Gloria.
 When Seth returns from picking up dinner he finds that Richie has raped and murdered the hostage.

 Jacob Fuller, a widowed pastor doubting his faith, arrives at the motel with his teenaged children Scott and Kate.
 Seth scouts their motor home, kidnaps them and forces them to drive to Mexico.
 After a tense encounter at the border, the border guard lets them through.
 They continue to an all-night strip club in the desert called Titty Twister, where the Geckos' contact Carlos will meet them in the morning and escort them to the hideout town of El Rey.
 The doorman tries to block them, but the Geckos overpower him and walk inside with the Fullers.

 The rowdy club scene includes Sex Machine, a biker who packs a pistol between his legs, and Frost, a burly Vietnam War veteran.
 The bartender tells Seth that only bikers and truckers are allowed, but Jacob insists that his motor home license makes him a truck driver, and the bartender agrees.
 The group settle in to watch a dance by the club's star stripper, Santánico Pandemonium.
 After the dance the doorman orders them thrown out.
 Richie lunges and the bartender stabs his wounded hand.
 Seth shoots the bouncer while Richie counterattacks the bartender.
 The doorman chuckles at the brothers, who shoot him as well.
 At the sight of Richie's bloody hand, Santánico transforms into a monstrous vampire and leaps onto Richie to suck his blood.